naveenb0407/eazydiner-eda-analysis/README.md

 -Perform Exploratory Data Analysis (EDA) to identify trends in restaurant ratings, cuisines, and pricing.

 -Visualize findings to highlight consumer behavior and market opportunities in the Indian restaurant industry.

+🧩 Problem Statements
+1 Which cuisines are most popular in different localities?
+2 Which areas have the highest concentration of top-rated restaurants?
+3 Which restaurant types (Café, Fine Dining, Casual) offer the best discounts?
+4 How do average prices and discounts vary across cities?
+5 Is there a relationship between price, rating, and discount